-B. When conducting indoor sound level measurements across a real property line the measurements shall be taken at least three feet from any wall, floor or ceiling and all exterior doors and windows may, at the discretion of the investigator, be closed.
-The neighborhood residual sound level shall be measured in accordance with N.J.A.C.
-7:29-2.9(b)2.
+- A. Sound measurements made by a Noise Control Officer shall conform to the procedures set forth, except that interior sound level measurements shall also conform with the procedures set forth in §304.B of this ordinance and with the definition of "real property line" as contained herein. - B. When conducting indoor sound level measurements across a real property line the measurements shall be taken at least three feet from any wall, floor or ceiling and all exterior doors and windows may, at the discretion of the investigator, be closed.
 When measuring total sound level, the configuration of the windows and doors shall be the same and all sound sources within the dwelling unit must be shut off (e.g., television, stereo).
 Measurements shall not be taken in areas which receive only casual use such as hallways, closets and bathrooms.